Canoeing with the Cree in Eeyoustis, Quebec

 * ITINERARY IS SUBJECT TO CHANGE BECAUSE OF WEATHER OR OTHER CIRCUMSTANCES

-Drive to Ouje Bougoumou, Quebec OR fly to Chibougamau, Quebec.
+Depart Mahoosuc Guide Service for Ouje Bougoumou, Quebec approximately 11 hour van ride OR fly to Chibougamau, Quebec.

-Stay in David and Anna Bosum’s bush camp outside of town.
+Stay in David and Anna Bosum’s bush lodge outside of town.

 Since I was a teenager it was always on my bucket list to paddle the Allagash.
 In 2018 I retired from a burdensome career and signed up to paddle the river with Mahoosuc guide service (mgs).
 It was better than wonderful.
 All I had to do was show up.
 They provided all the gear and it was good stuff.
 The river was beautiful, the sights, smells, scenery, distant mountain views were gorgeous.
 Polly and associate guides were wonderful and fun to be with.
 They were attentive, careful, observant and caring and brought campfire cooking to an epicurean level.
 In March 2019 I went on a dog sled winter camping trip with Kevin and Polly and several other guides.
 It also was great.
 Safety was paramount.
 The dogs were eager, energetic, focused and affectionate.
 The camp was something out of a Jack London novel.
 Each tent had a small wood stove and was roasty toasty warm.
 Food was great and plentiful.
 Kevin and Polly are so much fun to be with.
 They always made sure I was warm, well fed and happy;